The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 **Plenary Indulgence** is there for when raid-wide damage happens, allowing you to better heal everyone should the occasion call for it.

-At this level, and frankly for all levels, your rotation rarely changes outside of Stone spam, keeping Aero up, and casting certain spells on cooldown, including:
+At this level, and frankly for all levels, your rotation rarely changes outside of Stone spam, keeping Aero up, and using certain spells and abilities on cooldown, including:

 * Every 45 seconds, cast Assize.
 * Every 30 seconds, cast Divine Benison (or wait until a Tank buster as long as you don’t lose a use of the spell).